 In the ServiceMix forum there is an interesting debate going on about the Future of ServiceMix.
 I’ve collected some quotes from the thread.
-I know it is sometimes dangerous to cite people without giving the full context, but I think it helps to get a rough idea about the direction in which ServiceMix is heading.
-If you are interested in more details please . . . → Read More: The Future of ServiceMix
+I know it is sometimes dangerous to cite people without giving the full context, but I think it helps to get a rough idea about the direction in which ServiceMix is heading. . . . → Read More: The Future of ServiceMix

 It seems that that ServiceMix/Camel and Activiti are growing together as you can read in the blog post Supersize Activiti with Mule ESB and Apache Camel and Deploy Activiti as OSGi Bundles

 My latest article Polyglot Workflows with Activiti and Silverlight has been published in the current issue of JavaSPEKTRUM.
 After losts of theory in form of articles and conference sessions, I thought it would be a good idea to present a real example.
 The Activiti engine is an interesting product in the area of BPM.
-If you go beyond simple demo applications . . . → Read More: Polyglot Workflows with Activiti and Silverlight
+If . . . → Read More: Polyglot Workflows with Activiti and Silverlight

 People asking for the differences between BPMN and BPEL they often hear BPMN is graph oriented whereas BPEL is block oriented.
 But what does that actually mean and why is it important?